narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/SEPARATE_PROJECT_SOLUTION.md

 # In staging environment, after deploying project_id change:

 # Test the exact query pattern from DTPL-6903
-# This should execute via messaging-bq-dedicated project,
+# This should execute via messaging-hub-bq-dedicated project,
 # access narvar-data-lake.messaging tables,
 # and use messaging-dedicated reservation